damirn/rapidx2j/README.md

 Note that by default, rapidx2j will use 'true' as a value for empty XML tags; with config param 'empty_tag_value' one can set that to something else
 (i.e. to 'null' in this case).
-'parse_int_numbers' and 'parse_float_numbers' will or will not parse XML values which are int/float numbers to appropriate java script types.
+'parse_boolean_values', 'parse_int_numbers' and 'parse_float_numbers' will or will not parse XML values which are bool/int/float numbers to appropriate java script types.
 'preserve_case' will or will not preserve XML tag and attribute name case.
 'skip_parse_when_begins_with' will not parse XML values which begin with a given string to appropriate java script types.
 ## Supported Node versions